 Veterans Affairs Medical Center Substance Abuse Treatment Program is an addiction treatment center located at 17273 State Route 104, Unit 24cd 116 Satp in the 45601 zip code in Chillicothe, OH.

 It is operated by the U. S. Department of Veterans Affairs.
-Veterans Affairs Medical Center Substance Abuse Treatment Program provides naltrexone administration, buprenorphine detox and suboxone prescription.
-Some of the treatment approaches used by Veterans Affairs Medical Center Substance Abuse Treatment Program include relapse prevention, motivational interviewing and rational emotive behavioral therapy.
-Veterans Affairs Medical Center Substance Abuse Treatment Program also specializes in detox services and offers residential benzodiazepines detoxification, inpatient opioid detox and inpatient alcohol detox.
-Veterans Affairs Medical Center Substance Abuse Treatment Program provides long-term heroin rehab, outpatient heroin treatment and outpatient methadone/buprenorphine/naltrexone treatment.
-It also provides residential heroin use treatment, medical heroin detox and inpatient treatment for heroin addiction and mental health diagnosis.
-Other addiction treatment offered includes treatment for gambling disorder.
+Veterans Affairs Medical Center Substance Abuse Treatment Program provides buprenorphine maintenance, naltrexone administration and buprenorphine detoxification.
+Some of the treatment approaches used by Veterans Affairs Medical Center Substance Abuse Treatment Program include motivational incentives, dialectical behavior therapy and counseling for substance abuse.
+Veterans Affairs Medical Center Substance Abuse Treatment Program also specializes in detox services and offers in-patient methamphetamines detoxification, inpatient alcohol detoxification and residential benzodiazepines detox.
+Veterans Affairs Medical Center Substance Abuse Treatment Program provides hospital inpatient heroin rehab, residential long term heroin rehab and regular outpatient heroin treatment.
+It also provides residential heroin abuse treatment, inpatient treatment for co-occurring mental health and heroin use and medical heroin detox.
+Other addiction treatment offered includes gambling disorder treatment.

 Here are the full facility listing details on Veterans Affairs Medical Center Substance Abuse Treatment Program in Chillicothe, OH: